jbatson5/SCALE-test/docs/PMC.rst

 structural materials.

-Option N2D=1 uses the CENTRM PW flux to recompute the entire set of group-to-group scatter data (including Legendre moments) assuming *s*-wave kinematics.
+Option N2D=1 uses the CENTRM PW flux to recompute the entire set of group-to-group scatter data (including Legendre moments) using PW thermal scattering kernel data for the thermal energy range and assuming
+*s*-wave kinematics for the epithermal energy range.
 Since the CENTRM PW flux is used as the weighting function, this approach is sometimes more accurate for groups with large spectral gradients as discussed above.
 As with the N2D=-1 option, the main limitation is the *s*-wave scattering approximation for the